brainstormforce/custom-typekit-fonts/readme.txt

 How does it work?

 1. Install the plugin
-2. Enter the Kit ID that you create in Typekit
+2. Enter the Project ID that you create in adobe fonts.
 3. And done.
 You will be able to see the fonts added in the settings of Astra / Beaver Builder / Elementor.
 Please refer screenshots.

 If you're not using any of the supported plugins and theme, you can write the custom CSS to apply the fonts.